-Maybe you already know what NFTs are, the so-called "non-fungible tokens", but do you know how they came about and why?
+Maybe you already know what NFTs, the so-called "non-fungible tokens", are, but do you know how they were born and why?

 For those who don't know what an NFT is

 It is a "token" which, unlike a cryptocurrency, is not fungible.
 It cannot be exchanged.
-For this reason, an NFT is practically equivalent to a certificate of ownership on a digital object (a content, a photo, a video, etc.)
+For this reason, an NFT is practically equivalent to a certificate of ownership on a digital object (content, a photo, a video, etc.)

 NFTs are big, big business for now.
 I have already seen everything being put up for sale: from the first tweet to the articles in the New York Times (sold for half a million euros), passing through the photos of Marco Montemagno.